RickCogley/octopress-all/source/_posts/2010-06-22-convert-line-endings-with-aplomb.markdown

 If you want to find out whether a file has the expected line terminators, you can use the `_file_` command on *nix or Mac.
 Here's what that looks like:

-{% codeblock Using file command lang:console %}
+{% codeblock Using file command lang:bat %}
 [root@server /path/to/files]# file inputfile1.csv
 inputfile1.csv: ASCII text, with CRLF line terminators [root@server /path/to/files]# file inputfile2.csv